 Gloria Maria Alvarez; Rutger Metsch and Nelson Goh.

-The Global Antitrust Review is a publication by the Interdisciplinary Centre for Competition Law and Policy (ICC) at QMUL.
+The Global Antitrust Review is a publication by the Institute for Competition and Consumers (ICC) at Queen Mary.
 It was established in 2008 as a refereed student journal to encourage and promote outstanding scholarship among young competition law scholars.
 GAR provides a unique platform for students to engage in research within the field of competition law and policy with a view to publishing the output in the form of scholarly articles, case commentary and book reviews.

 Subjects: Competition Law and Policy